ERCES Glossary

 - Coverage Area

 - The percentage of a building area that meets minimum signal strength requirements.
-IFC 510 requires 99% coverage in critical areas and 90% in general areas.
+IFC 510 requires 99% coverage in critical areas and 95% in general areas on each floor.

 - DAQ